 - Your vacuum cleaner: Okay, this one surprised me at first, but the more I think about it the more it makes sense.
 Vacuums don’t just pick up dust (which, as we all know, consists largely of dead skin cells) and pet hair.
 We use them to clean up food crumbs, too.
 As a result, their brushes, hoses, belts and bags are great breeding grounds for all sorts of nasty things which, unless you have a HEPA filter on the vacuum exhaust, get spewed back into the air the next time you use the thing.
 Keep your vacuum clean and be sure to change the bags or empty the bin often.

-Grossed out yet?
+Do these 10 germy places in your home have you feeling queasy?
 Then don’t even think about how yucky your credit cards and wallet are.
 No, seriously, one of the pamphlets from the doctor instructs me to use an antibacterial wipe to clean credit and debit cards weekly, along with the interior of the dollar bill area in my husband’s wallet!